 - Targeted cushioning on heel and ball of foot

 2. Swiftwick ASPIRE Zero

 As their name should suggest, these socks are designed for maximum moisture management.
 They use a fabric called Olefin, which is lightweight, quick-drying, and wicks moisture very well.

-This is super not only for comfort, but keeping moisture to a minimum also helps prevent blisters.
+This great feature is not only for comfort.
+Keeping moisture to a minimum also helps prevent blisters.

 As well as being great for keeping your feet dry, Olefin fabric is known for its strength.
 You shouldn’t need to get new socks any time soon, but they’re not immune to being stabbed with toenails!